Description

 Q – What size should I buy?

 The Rambler isn’t sized like regular drop bar bikes.
-Its longer, but not as long as all those Fargo-alikes that are popping up everywhere on the dirty-drop bandwagon.
+Its longer, but not as long as all those weird and compromised MTB drop bar/regular bar hybrid things currently hitting the market.
 The best way to choose a size is to look at the ETT length and compare it to your current drop bar steed if you have one.
-The 52cm has a 560mm top tube and is sized more like a regular 54, 54cm has 580mm and is closer to a 56, and the 57cm has 610mm and is closer to a gate.
+The 52cm has a 560mm top tube and is sized more like a regular 54, 54cm has 580mm and is closer to a 56/58, and the 57cm has 610mm and is closer to a gate.
 Pick a size that will allow you to run a 50-60mm stem and take it from there.
 I’m 5’11 on the 54 with a 55mm stem and big wide bars and the fit is perfecto.
 On the same note someone much taller than me could run this size with an 80mm stem and the fit will be cool.
 I could also happily ride a 52 with an 80mm stem if i wanted my bike fit to be a bit more traditional.

 Q – How should I set it up?